MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 A5.
 Teams provides information about collaboration activities, namely direct messages (chats) and calls.
 It does not provide information about Group Teams channels.

-#### Q6.
+##### Q6.
 When a person sends a message or meeting invite for a group’s shared mailbox or on behalf of another person, who gets credit for sending it?

 A6.
-It depends on what type of mailbox and which permissions are set for the Exchange Online mailbox.
+It depends on the type of mailbox and which permissions are set for the Exchange Online mailbox.
 For details, see [Mailbox permissions](https://docs.microsoft.com/Exchange/recipients/mailbox-permissions?view=exchserver-2019).

 * A **shared mailbox** (Microsoft 365 group mailbox) typically has a number of group members that share access and permissions for the group mailbox.
 An example of a shared mailbox is `LeadershipTeam@Contoso.com`.
 For details, see [Which permissions you should use in shared mailboxes](https://docs.microsoft.com/exchange/collaboration-exo/shared-mailboxes#which-permissions-should-you-use).